a092devs/CurrencyConverter/README.md

 ## Usage

-1. Start the development server with `npm start`.
+1. Start the development server with `npm run dev`.

 2. Open your web browser and visit `http://localhost:<port>` to access the Currency Converter app.